Project Grants & Awards

 Deadlines & selection process

-Email the completed application form, project proposal, budget and supplemental materials (if applicable). to: email@example.com.
+Email the completed application form, project proposal, budget and supplemental materials (if applicable) to: firstname.lastname@example.org.
 All materials must be submitted in PDF format.
-Submission deadline: July 24, 2021 at 11:59 PM.
-The faculty recommendation must be submitted by July 26th at 11:59 p.m.
+The submission deadline is listed each year on the U-M PKP calendar page.

 Applications will be reviewed by a committee including UM PKP Board Members and UM faculty and staff.
 The applications will be evaluated according to the feasibility of the project and the impact it will have on the applicant’s academic and career goals.
 The review committee will take into consideration the practicability of the proposal, including costs and whether the proposed time is sufficient to achieve the intended goals.
 They will also be evaluated on the extent to which the project extends academic excellence into real-world experiences and the potential to serve the public good.